 To assist in controlling the spread of COVID-19 and to provide a safe environment for our patients and employees, we are asking patients with routine scheduled appointments who have symptoms of any upper respiratory infection (sore throat, fever, cough, or any difficulty breathing) OR have been in contact with someone suspected of having COVID-19, to re-schedule their appointment and stay home.
 We are also asking our patients to NOT bring visitors or children with upper respiratory symptoms to the appointment with you.

-If you are not exhibiting symptoms, we are requesting that you either not bring a visitor or limit your visitor to one asymptomatic person.
-If you are scheduled for a gender reveal or 4-D ultrasound, please limit yourself to two asymptomatic visitors.
+If you are not exhibiting symptoms, we are requesting that you do not bring any visitors with you during your visit.
+If you are scheduled for a gender reveal or 4-D ultrasound, please be aware you will be the only one allowed.
 We are happy for you to “facetime” or phone record your scan.
-(In addition to the images we will provide for you.)
+(In addition to the images we will provide for you)

 If you are over 65 or immunocompromised, you may want to reschedule any routine appointment for a future date.